Étienne-Laurent-Pierre Burnel

-Étienne Laurent Pierre Burnel (22 May 1762 in Rennes – 12 July 1835 in Rennes) was a French colonial administrator.
+Étienne Laurent Pierre Burnel (22 May 1762 – 12 July 1835) was a French colonial administrator.
+He was governor of French Guiana.

 Life

+Étienne Laurent Pierre Burnel was born in Rennes, Brittany on 22 May 1762 to a bourgeois family of modest wealth.
+His father Pierre-Étienne Burnel was a magistrate who spent much of his career in Guiana..

-Born into a middle-class family, Burnel studied at the Jesuit college in Rennes - his father Pierre-Étienne Burnel was a magistrate who spent much of his career in Guyana.
-Aged 18, Burnel joined the régiment de Béarn, in which he spent several years under the command of the chevalier de Payan, working as his secretary.
+Burnel did his studies at the Jesuit college in Rennes, during which he performed well.
+At age 18, he enrolled in the régiment de Béarn.
+He served a few years under the command of the chevalier de Payan, for whom he worked as secretary.

-On 16 November 1790, he moved to Isle de France (Mauritius) to seek his fortune.
-On 1 January 1791 he founded the Le Journal politique et littéraire, editing it for 18 months.
-At the end of 1791, one year after arriving, he joined the bar at Port Louis.
-Becoming a public personality and general correspondent and 'avocat d'affaires' to the colonial assembly at Pondicherry, he then became a member of the local directory in 1794.
+On 16 November 1790, he arrived at the Isle de France (Mauritius), seeking fortune.
+On 1 January 1791 he founded the newspaper Le Journal politique et littéraire, editing it for 18 months.
+In 1791, Burnel was offered to be 'perpetual secretary' of the Colonial Assembly.
+In late 1792, he joined the bar at Port Louis.
+Burnel came to be general correspondent and 'avocat d'affaires' for the Colonial Assembly at Pondicherry.
+He became a member of the local directory in 1794.

-In March 1794, he chartered a ship under an American flag on a commercial operation and sailed on her himself.
-Despite the USA still being neutral in the French Revolutionary Wars, it was captured by the British and declared a legitimate prize, ruining Burnel.
-Dropped off at an American port, he took the chance to visit Boston, New York City, Philadelphia, Baltimore and Alexandria, meeting several French émigrés, including Talleyrand.
-It was in New York that Burnel learned of 9 Thermidor.
+Burnel chartered a ship under an American flag for commercial purposes, which he embarked in March 1794 in direction of France.
+The ship was captured by the British and declared as a legitimate prize in a prize court, ruining Burnel.
+He was dropped off at an American port and visited Boston, New York City, Philadelphia, Baltimore and Alexandria, where he met several French émigrés such as Talleyrand.
+While in New York, Burnel learned of 9 Thermidor.

-Back in France, in 1795 the French Directory put Burnel in command of a mission to Belgium.
+Back in France, in 1795 the French Directory put Burnel in command of a mission to Belgium, where apparently had an unspecified position of importance.
+He spent two months "leading the state's registers without being an accountant" in Brussels.

 In 1796 he and René Gaston Baco de La Chapelle were sent to Île de France and Île Bourbon (now Réunion) as government agents charged with abolishing slavery.
 Arriving at Port Louis on 18 June 1796, they were both expelled by the colonists, who had decided to resist the abolition.